New York City Family and Kids Winter Bucket List

 New York City Family and Kids Winter Bucket List 2023-2024

-So whether you are visiting New York for the first time or are a seasoned New Yorker, we have a list for you to check off, get you out of the house (or hotel) and enjoy winter in the city!
+Whether you are visiting New York to experience its magic for the first time or you are a true New Yorker, we have a list for you to check off, get you out of the house (or hotel), and enjoy winter in the city!

-4. When the snow is in the forecast this winter, it’s time to bring out your winter boots, warmest coats, and go sledding.
-A few fun spots Riverside Park (in Manhattan), Fort Greene Park (Brooklyn), and Astoria Park (Queens.)
+3. When the snow starts coming down, it’s time to bring out your winter boots, warmest coats, and go sledding.
+A few fun spots include Riverside Park (in Manhattan), Fort Greene Park (Brooklyn), and Astoria Park (Queens).

-5. Visit the Brooklyn Botanic Garden after dark to explore the beauty of nature in winter on an enchanting trail featuring over a million dazzling lights
+4. Check out Lightscape at the Brooklyn Botanic Garden after dark to explore the beauty of nature in winter on an enchanting trail featuring over a million dazzling lights.

-8. Visit the Bank of America Winter Village where you can ice skate, shop, dine, and play!
+7. Visit the Bank of America Winter Village, where you can ice skate, shop, and even dine in a cozy igloo with your family!

-11. Admire the stunning views of the city all lit up for the holiday season from one of NYC’s observation decks like The Empire State Building.
+11. Admire the stunning views of the city all lit up for the holiday season from one of NYC’s observation decks, like The Edge (Hudson Yards) or the Top of the Rock (Rockefeller Center).

 12. Visit the American Museum of Natural History (AMNH) to see their famous 13-foot Origami Holiday Tree, featuring over 1,000 intricately designed origami models. ‘